By Maureen Connolly

-When Liza Ingrasci was diagnosed with stage 2 breast cancer at age 52, the stress of surgery and chemotherapy was compounded by her sister's treatment for lung cancer at the same time.
+When Liza Ingrasci was diagnosed with stage II breast cancer at age 52, she faced the stress of her own treatment, plus her sister's treatment for lung cancer at the same time.

-"I was stretched emotionally and physically thinner than I'd ever been and needed to reduce the fear and anxiety about my own life-threatening illness as well as my sister's," says Ingrasci, managing director of a nonprofit foundation in San Rafael, Calif.
-She decided to make part of her healing a weekly walk through a labyrinth in a church in a nearby city.
+"I was stretched emotionally and physically thinner than I'd ever been and needed to reduce the fear and anxiety about my own life-threatening illness as well as my sister's," says Ingrasci, chief executive officer of a nonprofit foundation in San Rafael, CA. She decided to make part of her healing a weekly walk through a labyrinth in a church in a nearby city.

-As for Ingrasci, she's seven years out from her treatment, cancer-free, and still occasionally walking the labyrinth "to acknowledge important passages.
+More than 7 years later, and cancer-free, she still occasionally walks the labyrinth "to acknowledge important passages.
 It really helps."

 How to Use a Labyrinth

-Curious if walking a labyrinth might ease your stress?
+Curious whether walking a labyrinth might ease your stress?
 King suggests these tips to get started.

-While walking...
-A labyrinth is not a maze.
-There is only one way in and one way out, so you don't need to think about where you're going.
+While walking.
 Just follow the path.
 As you concentrate on your steps, everything else can melt away.